 Jason is from New York City and originally started off his undergraduate career conducting nonlinear optics research in the Jang Lab at Binghamton University.
 After receiving an offer to transfer into the University of Michigan and still unsure about his future career plans, Jason began neuroscience research in the Kennedy Group under Dr. Zestos through the Undergraduate Research Opportunity Program.
 There, he investigated the in vivo neurochemical effects of PKC inhibitors on the attenuation of cocaine-stimulated dopamine efflux and cultivated his interest in the neuroscience behind addiction.
 After declaring a major in Neuroscience at the end of his sophomore year, Jason officially joined the Flagel Lab in July 2017.
 He hopes to write a neuroscience honors thesis in the near future and plans on applying to medical school.
 In his free time, Jason enjoys playing ping pong, weight-lifting and Wiki-binging.

 Maurice Chojecki grew up outside of Chicago where he attended The University of Illinois at Chicago for his Bachelors in Bioengineering.
 While there he assisted in creating cortical vascular computer simulations as well as stroke therapy games for rehabilitative engineering.
-In December 2016, after working for a year-and-a-half he left Chicago to attend U of M to obtain his MSE in Biomedical Engineering.
+In August 2015, after working in industry for a year-and-a-half, he left Chicago to attend U of M to obtain his MSE in Biomedical Engineering.
 Under the guidance of Drs.
-Yue Cao and James Balter he analyzed data regarding radiation therapy and white matter integrity with magnetic resonance and diffusion tensor imaging.
-Having fallen in love with Ann Arbor, he can be found at a local bar or playing board games around town with friends.
+Yue Cao and James Balter he analyzed data regarding radiation therapy and white matter integrity with magnetic resonance and diffusion tensor imaging and graduated in the Fall of 2016.
+Having fallen in love with Ann Arbor he decided to stay and can be found at a local bar or playing board games around town with friends.

 Aidan holds a BS in Zoology from North Dakota State University in Fargo, ND.
 After graduating in 2013, he began volunteering in Israel Liberzon’s lab at the University of Michigan where he studied the effects of Single Prolonged Stress on fear learning and retention.
 His interest in behavioral neuroscience and individual differences drew him to the P50 project, a collaborative effort between Dr. Flagel and Dr. Terry Robinson, as well as others at other institutions (ratgenes.org).
 The primary goal of the P50 project is to investigate genetic factors underlying behavioral phenotypes related to addiction, specifically the attribution of incentive salience to a reward cue.
 Aidan’s long term goal is to obtain a PhD and guide future generations of scientists as a teacher and researcher.
 His other pursuits include various creative ventures such as animation and music writing.